 Whether you’re trying to get pregnant — or actively trying to avoid it — timing is everything.
 And, when it comes to when you can get pregnant, the answer might not be as cut-and-dry as you would like.
 The truth is, some people can conceive when they’re on their period, but it’s a very low percentage for a few reasons, which we’ll dive into.

 In a nutshell, while most people with ovaries only have a 5-7 day window of opportunity around ovulation to get pregnant, there are certainly some exceptions to the rule.
-Additionally, most ovulate in the “middle” of their cycle, around day 14, but there are outliers to that rule as well since all bodies are different.
+Additionally, most ovulate in the “middle” of their cycle, around day 14, but there are outliers to that rule since all bodies are different.

 As we all know, pregnancy is a complex process that can be influenced by a variety of factors, including your menstrual cycle and overall health.
 In this article, we will explore the science behind ovulation and menstrual cycles, as well as the factors that can affect your chances of getting pregnant at different points in your cycle, including during your period.